natjng/natjng.github.io/_posts/2019-07-14-using_sinatra_and_active_record_to_build_a_content_management_system.markdown

 helpers do
 def current_user
       @current_user ||= User.find(session[:user_id]) if session[:user_id]
 end
 end
 ```
 To make sure that users may only edit or delete a resource that belongs to them,  `.find_by` is used to find the object by it’s id and set it to an instance variable.
 If the object’s user matches the `current_user` object, the edit form is shown.
 If not, the user is redirected to the items index.
 ```
 @item = Item.find_by_id(params[:id])
     if @item && @item.user == current_user
         erb :'items/edit'
     else
         redirect '/items'
     end
 ```

-I ran into an error when my app attempted to load a resource that was deleted, so I used an if statement to redirect the user if the object did not exist.
+I ran into an error when my app attempted to load a resource that was deleted, so I used an if statement to redirect the user if the object does not exist.
 After creating the if statement, my app still broke.
 Initially, to find the resource, I used `@item = Item.find(params[:id])`.
-However, I got a different error this time.
+However, I got a different error after implementing the if statement.
 Error: ActiveRecord::RecordNotFound.
 I needed a method that would not break the app when calling `if @item` if the item is not in the database.
 After some research, I found that using `.find_by` will return nil if no record is found.
 After implementing `.find_by`, my app was able to redirect a user when trying to retrieve a deleted/non-existent resource.

 ### Final Thoughts

-I learned a lot from making my first application that persists and queries data, requires a valid session, and protecting views.
+I learned a lot from making my first application that persists and queries data, requires a valid session, and protects views.
 There’s definitely more functionality I’d like to add to my app.
 I hope to improve and expand my application as I continue to learn more.

 When creating an application with lots of moving parts, it’s important to know what each method returns and build a habit of checking the functionality of the app after each new addition.
 That way, you’ll know exactly what’s causing the error when your code breaks.